 Understanding Sinuses & Sinus Infections

-Sinuses can get infected for a variety of reasons.
-Typically there is some sort of swelling or inflammation in the nose that causes the lining inside the nose to swell and block the drainage pathway for the sinuses.
-Causes for swelling include a cold virus, inflammation from allergies, or physical obstruction from bad anatomy or cold virus, inflammation from allergies, or physical obstruction from bad anatomy or growths such as polyps within the nose.
-Mucous then collects inside the sinus when it is blocked.
+Sinuses become infected for a variety of reasons.
+Typically there is some sort of swelling or inflammation in the nose causing the lining inside the nose to swell and block the drainage pathway for the sinuses.
+Causes for swelling include a cold virus, inflammation from allergies, physical obstruction from bad anatomy or cold virus, inflammation from allergies, or physical obstruction from bad anatomy or growths such as polyps within the nose.
+Mucous collects inside the sinus when it is blocked.
 Bacteria from the nose then have a culture media to grow in.
-As bacteria find their way back into the sinus from the nose they grow and replicate there, resulting in an infection.
+As bacteria find their way back into the sinus from the nose, they grow and replicate there, resulting in an infection.

 Distinguishing between a common viral infection (a common cold) of the nose and a true sinus infection is important.
-Antibiotics will not be beneficial for a viral infection, whereas a viral infection that results in a secondary bacterial infection of the sinuses will be often treated with antibiotics.
+Antibiotics will not be beneficial for a viral infection, whereas a bacterial infection of the sinuses caused by a viral infection may be treated with antibiotics.

 Treatment For Sinus Disease

 Evaluation of sinus disease at Rancho Ear Nose and Throat is designed to be a comprehensive evaluation involving both medical and surgical solutions to optimize outcomes from sinus disease.
 Through the availability of allergy treatments, medical treatments, judicious use of medications, minimally invasive surgical solutions as part of endoscopic sinus surgery, and availability of macro surgery when needed, we are able to offer the full complement of sinus treatment options.